SWITZERLAND

 Additional costs include medical insurance, legal services, and translation of documents.
 The exact amount depends on the circumstances, such as the investor’s family composition.

-The process takes 6 months.
+Approximate Timeframe: The process takes 6 months.

 Apply forSwiss Residence Permit